pcapriotti/optparse-applicative/README.md

     -q --target world

 Note, however, that the order of sequencing is still somewhat significant, in that it affects the generated help text.
+Customisation can be achieved easily through a lambda abstraction, with [Arrow notation](#arrow-interface), or by taking advantage of GHC 8's [ApplicativeDo](#applicative-do) extension.

 ### Alternative

-It is quite common to find programs that can be configured in different ways through the command line.
+It is also common to find programs that can be configured in different ways through the command line.
 A typical example is a program that can be given a text file as input, or alternatively read it directly from the standard input.